Pittsburgh DSA Bylaws

 The Communications Coordinator or their designees shall be responsible for responding to press inquiries.
 They shall coordinate the internal and external communications of the local and shall assist committees in matters of internal and external communications.

-The Membership Coordinator shall be responsible for onboarding new members, conducting organizing trainings, membership renewals, and coordinating internal organizing activities of the Local.
-It shall be the duty of the membership coordinator to monitor, implement and advise as to the goals of affirmative action and inclusiveness.
+Two (2) Membership Coordinators shall be responsible for onboarding new members, conducting organizing trainings, membership renewals, and coordinating internal organizing activities of the Local.
+It shall be the duty of the membership coordinators to monitor, implement and advise as to the goals of affirmative action and inclusiveness.

 Section 5.
 Treasurer.